 The swaps of European emission rights (EUA) and certified emission reductions (CER) or emission credits are treated as derivatives in the period from the trade date to the maturity date.
 The swap is measured at fair value with any fair value changes being recognized in profit and loss.
 Any cash received before the EUA/CER swap matures would result in an offsetting change in the fair value of the swap.
-Upon the delivery of EUAs and CERs the difference between the total of cash received and the fair value of the CER received on one hand and the total of the carrying value of the EUA given up and the fair value of the EUA/CER-swap given up is recognized as a gain or loss.
+Upon the delivery of EUAs and CERs the difference between the total of cash received and the fair value of the CER received on one hand and the total of the carrying value of the EUA/CER-swap given up is recognized as a gain or loss.